juandarr/advent-of-code/README.md

 ### tests
 One or more tests can be added and specified for each particular challenge at the main execution section of the challenge's file.
 For more information, explore the utils file, `performTests` function.

+## AOC 2024
+This year's challenges will be solved in Python again.

+### Initial goal
+Maybe along the way I will give Mojo or Zig a try.
+My goal is to solve the challenges of 2024, one day at a time.

 ## AOC 2023
 Solved every challenge for the year 2023.
 The code has been categorized in three basic parts:
 - parseInformation function